Build This Outdoor Table with a Tile Top to Give Your Patio a Hip Cafe Look

-You can build this table with simple tools and basic skills.
+You can build this elegant outdoor table with simple tools and basic skills.
 Get your wood and steel at a home center, and look for interesting tile at a local tile supplier.
 Ask to see a porcelain or stone tile (or a combination) that’ll withstand harsh weather conditions.
-Our table, with two sizes of stone tile, cost about one-fifth the cost of a store-bought table!
+Our table, with two sizes of stone tile, cost about one-fifth the cost of a store-bought table.

 This tabletop is made from a plywood core wrapped in cement board, sealed with a paint-on membrane and then covered with ceramic tile and grout.
 The leg base is made from sturdy steel bars (from your home center or hardware store) that you bend (with the aid of a template and homemade jig) into pleasing curves.
 Then you drill and assemble them and finally, screw them to the tabletop.